ImY0mu/SMMO-chat/README.md

 #### You may receive warning from Windows -> I am too poor to buy Windows certificate

 ## Patch notes
+#### 0.9.0-beta
+- App is now more smooth: Authentication, Chat and Logout are now handled in different instances
+- Changed emoji keyboard library
+- Guild chat can be found in channels from now
+- Added 3 new context menu -> Click at your name, your guild name or at the new gamepad icon in side menu
+- Common rarity color gets lighter if your background color is dark
+- New Feature - Tags history
+- New Feature - Windows notification when tagged and window is in background (let me know if it does not work for you)
+- Fixed some item rarity colors not showing up in chat
+- Made some changes to context menu
+- Changed the way help is shown in settings
+- Preparation for 1.0

 #### 0.8.6-beta
 - Fixed tagging and player menu of names containing [ & ] after name
 - Fixed item rarity colors not showing up at item popup